spyder-ide/spyder-docs/doc/faq.rst

    First, make sure the error you are seeing is not a bug in your code.
    To confirm this, try running it in any standard Python interpreter.
    If the error still occurs, the problem is likely with your code and a site like `Stack Overflow`_ might be the best place to start.
-   Otherwise, start at the Basic First Aid section of our troubleshooting guide.
+   Otherwise, start at the :doc:`basic-first-aid` section of our troubleshooting guide.

    .. _Stack Overflow: https://stackoverflow.com